 top of page

-Raquel Hernandez Boujourne is a nationally recognized builder, fearless advocate, and proven community leader.
+Raquel Boujourne is a nationally recognized builder, fearless advocate, and proven community leader.
 Throughout her career, she has created jobs, revitalized underserved neighborhoods, and sparked meaningful change across Harris County.
 Most recently, her bold stance at the Harris County Commissioners Court made headlines, igniting a movement for greater accountability and transparency in local government.
 Raquel has also stood firmly with law enforcement in the fight for pay parity, underscoring her belief that public safety is vital to ensuring Harris County thrives.

 For more than 16 years, Raquel has been a trailblazer in construction—making history as the first woman to build a bridge in her county and earning national recognition as Good Morning America’s Small Business Super Hero.
 Her story reflects the very heart of the American Dream—built on grit, perseverance, and faith.
 From humble beginnings, she became the first in her family to graduate from college, earning her degree from the University of Houston’s Bauer College of Business, all while launching a construction company during the 2009 recession that was later named the #1 fastest-growing firm to watch by UH’s Cougar 100.